Mir Osman Ali Khan: Donation towards the compilation of the Holy Mahabharata

-In October 1965, during the Sino-Indian War, the PM Lal Bahadur Shastri visited Hyderabad and requested the Nizam to contribute generously to the National Defence Fund, set up in the wake of the Indo-Chinese skirmish.
-In response, the Nizam announced that he would contribute five tonnes (5,000kg) of gold to augment the war fund.
-In terms of today’s gold price in the international market, this donation translates to a whopping Rs 1,500 crore.

 Donations to educational institutions

-The Nizam donated Rs 1 million for the Banaras Hindu University, Rs.
-500,000 for the Aligarh Muslim University, and 300,000 for the Indian Institute of Science.
+The Nizam donated Rs 1 million to the Banaras Hindu University, Rs.
+500,000 to the Aligarh Muslim University, and 300,000 to the Indian Institute of Science.

 He also made large donations to many institutions in India and abroad with special emphasis given to educational institutions such as the Jamia Nizamia and the Darul Uloom Deoband.

+Shri Shivaji Educational Society Amravati received a total grant of 50,000 from the Nizam in the 1940s.